 A well-meaning gentleman told my husband once, “But the AMA says it’s a disease.”
 My husband replied, “But God says it’s a sin.
 Who are you going to believe?”

 When Adam and Eve disobeyed God and ate the fruit they saw their own nakedness in a shameful, vulnerable way.
-They felt they had no choice, but to try to hide themselves.
+Their response was to try to hide themselves.

 When God confronted them He said, “Who told you, you were naked?”
 (Gen. 3.11).
 Remember Genesis 2.25 said, “And they were both naked, the man and his wife, and were not ashamed.”
 God’s question didn’t refer to their lack of clothing, but to their source of truth.
 Who are you going to believe?